wdporter/acim/text/4-the-illusions-of-the-ego/readme.md

 <sup>2</sup>That [animals feel a need to protect animals’ offspring] is because they [animals] regard them [animals’ offspring] as part of themselves [animals’-selves].
 <sup>3</sup>No one dismisses something he [one] considers part of himself [one’s-self].
 <sup>4</sup>You react to your ego much as God does to His [God’s] creations: with love, protection and charity.
-<sup>5</sup>Your reactions to the self you made are not surprising.
+<sup>5</sup>Your reäctions to the self you made are not surprising.
-<sup>6</sup>In fact, they [your reactions to the self you made] resemble in many ways how you will one day react to your real creations, which [your real creations] are as timeless as you are [timeless].
+<sup>6</sup>In fact, they [your reäctions to the self you made] resemble in many ways how you will one day react to your real creations, which [your real creations] are as timeless as you are [timeless].
 <sup>7</sup>The question is not how you respond to the ego, but [the question is] what you believe you are.
 <sup>8</sup>Belief is an ego function, and as long as your origin is open to belief you are regarding it [your origin] from an ego viewpoint.
 <sup>9</sup>When teaching is no longer necessary you will merely know God.